gazzamc/The-Expanse-RESTful-API/README.md

 - If the user enters an unknown endpoint/page they will be shown a 404 page with a link to the homepage.

 #### API
-A lot of these tests have already using the website as a interface.
+A lot of these tests have already been done using the website as a interface.

 - If the user sends a request (POST, PUT, DELETE) without declaring the content type as JSON they will recieve a code of `400` and a message of `Bad Request.
 Data must be in JSON format`.